AriFordsham/GHCWiki/commentary/packages.md

 - `InstalledPackageId`: the identifier of a package in the package database.
 The `InstalledPackageId` is just a string, but it may contain the package name and API version for documentation.
 - `PackageSymbolId`: the symbol prefix used in compiled code.
-- `PackageLibId`: the package Id placed in library files (static and shared).
+- `PackageLibId`: the package Id in the name of a compiled library file (static and shared).

 ### Detecting ABI incompatibility